St Paul's History

 Why was St. Paul’s built?
 The origins of St. Paul's Church and the reason for its existence lie in the proximity of the ruins of the Abbey (now called St. Augustine’s).
 It is believed that it was built as a chapel by the abbey for local people and overseen by them as a place of worship and instruction.

-In 1300 however there was a controversy between the Abbey and the Archbishop in regard to the right to present a priest to the ‘living’ (install a priest paid to minister here).
+In 1300 however there was a controversy between the Abbey and the Archbishop Robert Winchelsey in regard to the right to present a priest to the ‘living’ (install a priest paid to minister here).

 The Archbishop seems to have won.
 Parishioners had the right to be buried in the Abbey cemetery and in 1591 a burial area was created in Longport (now closed and since 1951 an open space at the bottom of St. Martin’s Hill).

 St. Paul's from the Reformation to the 19th century.
-The Reformation and Dissolution of the Monasteries c1540 had a serious economic effect on the City of Canterbury.
-The destruction of Thomas Becket’s tomb meant no more pilgrims and a great loss of income.
-In 1570 a Visitation (inspection by senior clergy) recorded that there were 90 houses in this Parish and 243 communicants.
-In 1681 St. Paul's was united with the ancient church of St. Martin.
+The Reformation and the Dissolution of the Monasteries c1536-1540 had a serious economic effect on the City of Canterbury.
+The destruction of Thomas Becket’s shrine meant no more pilgrims and a great loss of income.
+In 1570, a Visitation (inspection by senior clergy) recorded that there were 90 houses in this Parish and 243 communicants.
+In 1681, St. Paul's was united with the ancient church of St. Martin.

 The key element of this was the replacement of the fixed pews with modern seating allowing creative use of space and the restoration of the chapel.
 New choir stalls enabled the choir to be positioned further from the organ.
-In line with current developments new technology has been installed including a screen that descends electronically from the tie beam over the chancel.
-The chancel itself was levelled and extended and recarpeted and new digital lighting installed.
-We are now able to offer traditional and innovative worship and welcome people to use the church for concerts and conferences using also the Parish Centre built in 2005.
+In line with current developments new technology has been installed including a screen that descends from a tie beam over the chancel.
+The chancel itself was levelled, extended and recarpeted, and new digital lighting installed.
+We are now able to offer traditional and innovative worship and welcome people to use the church for concerts and conferences, using also the Parish Centre built in 2005.